armenak/DataDefender/README.md

 - mysql
 - sqlserver
 - postgresql
-- oracle (requires configuring the oracle repository, which requires a user account.
-See https://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9010)
+- oracle

-In addition, a property to activate all but the oracle driver is available as well for convenience:
+In addition, a property to activate all drivers is available as well for convenience:

 - jdbc-drivers-all